OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 easy to augment the base model to support new technologies?
 - Can the base model be augmented for any new layer and technologies?

 This memo documents an experience in the modeling aspects of the Digital Map, based on a PoC implementation, basically documenting the effort and the open issues encountered so far.
 During the PoC, we also identified a set of requirements and verified the PoC approach by demoing it iteratively.

 Practically, we developed a PoC with a real lab, based on multi-vendor devices, with {{!RFC8345}} as the base YANG module.
 The PoC successfully modelled the following:

 -  Layer 2 network topology (used {{!RFC8944}})
 -  Layer 3 network topology (used {{!RFC8346}})
--  OSPF routing topology (aligned with [I-D.ogondio-opsawg-ospf-topology])
+-  OSPF routing topology (aligned with [I-D.ogondio-nmop-ospf-topology])
--  IS-IS routing topology (aligned with [I-D.ogondio-opsawg-isis-topology])
+-  IS-IS routing topology (aligned with [I-D.ogondio-nmop-isis-topology])
 -  BGP routing topology
 -  MPLS LDP
 -  MPLS Traffic Engineering (TE) tunnels
 -  SRv6 tunnels
 -  L3VPN service

+We are further verifying this PoC by implementing it iteratevely at the IETF Hackathons and engaging the wider community, starting with IETF120 Hackathon {{Digital Map Hackathon}}.
+The Hackathon open source is available at {{Digital Map Hackathon Code}}

+We delivered the IETF120 hackathon, with the plan to incrementally add more functionality in the future hackathons.
+The multi-vendor operator LAB was used for this hackathon (with Huawei, Cisco, Juniper deviced).
+The goal of the Digital Map Hackathons (starting from IETF120) is to demonstrate how operators can use the IETF Topology YANG models to represent a real carrier network.

+We started with one particular problem space:
+How to use IETF topology model to represent a real carrier network based on IS-IS and OSPF domains (target for planning/simulation purposes).
+The IETF120 Hackathon focused on generic topology queries, and started to compare IS-IS topology drafts augmenting RFC8345 versus potential RFC8345bis (gaps identified in RFC8345) approaches.
+We also started analysis and prototype how to retrieve performance metrics or configuration attributes (defined in IS-IS Data Model for the IS-IS Protocol {{!RFC9130}} and retrieved via device API) northbound from the Controller via RFC8345 API and its IS-IS augmentation.

 ## Terminology

 {::boilerplate bcp14-tagged}

 Please refer to the "Digital Map: Concept, Requirements, and Use Cases" {{!I-D.havel-nmop-digital-map-concept}} for the definition of the following terms used in this document:

-   + Digital Twin
    + Topology
+   + Multi-layered Topology
    + Topology layer
    + Digital Map
    + Digital Map modelling